29 Mar Four myths about legal funding

 Misconception number one is that legal funding exists to take advantage and exploit plaintiffs in the moment they’re not able to make informed decisions.
 This opinion is most prevalent among lawyers who are afraid that their client’s situation may be used for someone else’s advantage.

-Let’s break this myth!
+Let’s break this myths about legal funding!
 The reality here is that cash advances are there to help people who are backed into a financial corner due to an accident and slow legal process.
 Being involved in an accident and suffering injuries which prevent you from going to work may present a real challenge when it comes to addressing basic living expenses.
 With pre-settlement funding, a plaintiff will feel certain relief from accumulating bills, inability to pay medical expenses or provide food and housing for their family.

 Legal funding is a loan